 San Elizario celebrates Billy the Kid’s visit to San Elizario in 1876.
 See reenactments of the historic breakout of Billy’s friend at the old El Paso County Jail.
 Learn the historic truths of his visit to the old Texas town and more!

 Eagle in the Sun Triathlon starts with a 400-meter swim in an Olympic-size indoor pool.
 The 20k bike course is an out-and-back on the historical Mission Trail, and the 5k run takes place on the Tigua Indian reservation!
 Individuals and relay teams are welcome for the event.
 The beginner-friendly course is flat and fast!

-Since its inception, CTB has quickly become one of El Paso’s premiere events and the largest free three-day public arts festival in the Southwest region drawing over 32,000 people annually.
-Attending this event is an “out of this world” experience where the power of art comes alive.
+Since its inception, CTB has quickly become one of El Paso’s premiere events and the largest FREE three-day public arts festival in the Southwest region drawing 45,000 people annually.
 Each year, about 200 local, national and international artists from all disciplines participate at CTB creating a fun, quirky and diverse environment for people of all ages to enjoy.
-The event features: temporary interactive art installations, live dance and theatrical performances, a sidewalk chalk art competition, live bands, art and food vendors, access to various activities and exhibits at both the El Paso Museum of Art and Museum of History and more!
+The event features: Temporary interactive art installations, live dance and theatrical performances, a sidewalk chalk art competition, live bands, art and food vendors, access to various activities and exhibits at both the El Paso Museum of Art and Museum of History and more!